Attackers launch coordinated strikes in Afghan capital with bombs, bullets

 The Afghan capital has seen an increase in bombings and other attacks against the security forces and civilians since the Taliban announced the beginning of their spring offensive on April 25.

+With preparations for elections now underway across much of the country, more attacks are expected.

-Fighting traditionally picks up in Afghanistan as warmer weather melts snow in mountain passes, allowing insurgents to move around more easily.
+Fighting traditionally picks up in Afghanistan as warmer weather melts snow in mountain passes, allowing insurgents to move around more easily and the Taliban have put security forces under heavy pressure in many areas of the country.

-Twin blasts in Kabul on April 30 that killed 26 people including nine journalists.
+Wednesday’s attack comes just over a week after twin blasts in Kabul killed 26 people including nine journalists on April 30.

 Writing by Rupam Jain; Editing by Robert Birsel